PavelZanek/laravel-filament-starter-kit/README.md

-Below is an updated **README.md** reflecting your recent notes and clarifications.
-Feel free to adjust any sections to fit your exact preferences.

----

 # Laravel Filament Starter Kit

 This repository is a **Starter Kit** (sometimes referred to as a Boilerplate or Skeleton) for **Laravel 11.x**, **Filament v3**, and several developer-focused tools.
 Its goal is to provide a clean yet robust foundation for building complex Laravel applications.